Key Takeaways

 Training your internal clock is the key.
 Stick to a consistent bedtime, avoid screens before sleep, and let natural light work its magic in the morning.

-Can Technology Help Me Wake Up Naturally?
+Can Technology Help Me Get Up Naturally?

 What Role Does Natural Light Play in Waking Up?